calimero-archive/docs/docs/getting_started/market_place.md

 ## Install tokens from your marketplace

-To install your tokens from your marketplace, do the following:
+To install smart contracts from your marketplace, do the following:

 1. Navigate to the Calimero [Console](https://app.calimero.network/dashboard).